-Time trial inspired fitness rulers are great for those who lack the technology to test v02 max, as they are accessible to all.
-Example could be completing as many reps as possible of an exercise such as burpees in 2 minutes, or running a particular distance and measuring the improvement in time.
+Time trial inspired fitness rulers are great for those who lack the technology to test VO2 max, as they are accessible to all.
+One example could be completing as many reps as possible of an exercise, for example burpees, in 2 minutes, or running a particular distance and measuring the improvement in time.
 Remember those awful beep tests at school?
 That’s just another fitness test and let’s face it you probably pushed that bit harder not because your PE teacher was shouting at you, but because there was an opportunity to beat your mates at something.

 How long does it take to get unfit?

-According to Dr. Edward Coyle, The director of the Human Performance Lab at the University of Texas at Austin, in highly-trained athletes, V02 max decreases by 7 percent in the 12 to 21 days after stopping training and another 9 percent during days 21 to 84.
+According to Dr. Edward Coyle, director of the Human Performance Lab at the University of Texas, in highly-trained athletes, VO2 max decreases by 7 percent in the 12 to 21 days after stopping training and another 9 percent during days 21 to 84.